 Of course, it gets a little complicated because you don’t just have one credit score.
 Lenders, credit reference agencies and other companies calculate their own score based on their preferred methods and criteria.
 Some will raise your score slightly less by if you have multiple loans instead of one large loan.
 This is regardless of whether you’ve made all the repayments.

-So, while repaying a short-term loan might raise your credit score, the actual impact will be different depending on the company.
+So, while repaying a bad credit loan might raise your credit score, the actual impact will be different depending on the company.

 Ensuring a short term loan will improve your credit score

 Every person has a ‘credit file’.
 When you apply for or take out a loan, the action is recorded on your credit file.
 When you make a payment, whether it is on-time or late, it is also recorded on your credit file.